 A separation or divorce is a life-changing event, especially if not by choice.
 The loss is as painful as grief, and the feelings being experienced are very similar in many ways.
 Separation or divorce brings with it the same loss of companionship, support and shared plans and dreams that occur with the death of a loved one.

-Sometimes people experience anger and resentment at an intensity they have never previously felt, and this frightens them as they think they are abnormal.
+Sometimes, people experience anger and resentment at an intensity they have never previously felt, and this frightens them as they think they are abnormal.
 They suppress these feelings while at the same time worrying about their mental state.

-Counselling Helps to Release Strong Negative Feelings
+How Counselling Can Help Release Strong Negative Feelings